LeonM234/Leon.github.io/about.md

 ### Currently

-I am currently attending the Nashville Software School.
+I am attending the Nashville Software School.
 I'm in Cohort 7, and currently learning front end development.

 ### Before

 I have degrees in Finance and Economics.
 I worked in Finance in California, mainly in start-up enviroments.
 We tried to save the pension plans of some very large corporations in a pretty unique way.
 We got surprisingly close...before the crash.
 I was also in charge of capital investments and fundraising at a middle Tennessee based start-up before deciding to switch to tech.

-More details about my previous work experience can be found on [my LinkedIn.](www.linkedin.com/pub/leon-peck/4/969/a1/)
+More details about my previous work experience can be found on <a href="http://www.linkedin.com/pub/leon-peck/4/969/a1/" target="_blank">my LinkedIn.</a>

 ### Interests